raymondkeogh/doggystyle/README.md

 The phone number input is allowing characters even though ‘tel’ validation is set in the input.
 Fix: None as of yet.

-The header and footer have a gap on the right hand side and the footer is jumping up when reducing the screen size.
+The header and footer have a gap on the right hand side.
-Fix: ß
+Fix: Moved the footer into a div and gave the div class ".container-fluid"

+The footer is jumping up when reducing the screen size.
+Fix: I had erroneosly put a media query in 'table screen size' section.
+Footer fine once code removed.

 Deployment